icecreamperson/ARTICULATED_G8_Assignment_2024/README.md

 ![427725581_184870088053413_6755018438270918205_n](https://github.com/icecreamperson/ARTICULATED_G8_Assignment_2024/assets/157558526/c16b272e-67ce-487e-8244-95a8301615a0)

 The SCARA PRR variant, also known as the Prismatic-Revolute-Revolute SCARA robot, is a Selective Compliance Articulated Robot Arm (SCARA) with a unique joint design.
 SCARA robots are popular due to their high speed, precision, and compact size, making them excellent for activities such as pick-and-place and assembly in a variety of sectors.
 The Prismatic-Revolute-Revolute (PRR) variation explains the robot arm's joint type sequence.
 As a result, a SCARA PRR robot has a linear joint at its base and two rotational joints in its arm.
 This arrangement has certain distinct advantages and applications when compared to the more popular Revolute-Revolute-Prismatic (RRP) SCARA variation.

+The PRR variation stands out because it can raise enormous weights.
+This is due to the PRR's fixed base, which allows for powerful motors in the prismatic joint, allowing it to carry heavier objects than the RRP type, which lifts both the arm and the object.
+It also features a wider workspace due to the prismatic joint, which gives extra vertical reach, hence expanding the robot's useful workspace when compared to the RRP version.
+In addition, it offers complex route planning, making it better suited for applications that require complex path planning in the vertical direction, such as stacking or dispensing liquids.
+Lastly, these robots are commonly utilized in industries such as electronics assembly, semiconductor manufacturing, and food processing, where they execute functions such as component placement, material handling, and dispensing.

 ![428166644_1104749920710549_7720098427658942879_n](https://github.com/icecreamperson/ARTICULATED_G8_Assignment_2024/assets/157558526/7d015d49-ee87-4c05-b936-67a824e35121)
 ![428155586_725853979672492_761391401439360709_n](https://github.com/icecreamperson/ARTICULATED_G8_Assignment_2024/assets/157558526/9faf9872-5bf1-41a9-b6f0-81aea7ee939e)